peiyanz/poly_food/README.md

 3.Users can resize or move the polygon around, which will generate new data immediately.
 ![](https://github.com/peiyan08/poly_food/blob/master/readme_img/edit_polygon.gif?raw=true "edit Polygon")

-4.Started working on using machine learning algorithm to cluster all the restaurants.
-For example in the map, i have got 4 clusters and try to look for insights on how different clusters are distributed geographically to try to find interesting insights.
-This is just one area that I would like to dig deeper into for the future.
+4.Started using machine learning algorithm to cluster all the restaurants.
+For example, in the map, I have 4 clusters and try to look for insights on how different clusters are distributed geographically to try to find interesting insights.
+This is just one area that I would like to dig deeper in the future.
 ![](https://github.com/peiyan08/poly_food/blob/master/readme_img/clusters.gif?raw=true "Clustering Restaurants")

 ## <a name="challenges"></a>Challenges
-1. Determining if a point exits in a polygon, the strightforward mathmatical python implementation takes 5 seconds to determine 140,000 points, while the optimized numpy solution cut it down ot 0.1 second.
+1. Determining if a point exits in a polygon, the straightforward mathematical python implementation takes 5 seconds to determine 140,000 points, while the optimized numpy solution cut it down ot 0.1 second.
 2. Utilizing multi-threading to send a batch call of 20 Yelp API(offset 50*n every time) calls to retrieve up to 1000 restaurants results per batch call.
 It allows more results within a faster turn around time.
-3. Setting up a chain of listerners to auto detect user behaviors, such as automatically trigger showing restaurants within that polygon when people finish draw/resize/move.
+3. Setting up a chain of Listeners to automatic trigger user behaviors, such as automatically trigger showing restaurants within that polygon when people finish draw/resize/move.

 ## <a name="aboutme"></a>About Me